COS301-SE-2021/Smart-Contract-Verifier/frontend_scv/README.md

 samples, guidance on mobile development, and a full API reference.

-HOW TO DOCKER:
+HOW TO RUN:
-Build by executing sh build.sh
+Build with the following line:
-Then you can run the image with docker run -p 8080:80 frontend_scv
+     sh build.sh

-To get the image from space instead of building it yourself, use:
+Then you can run the image with:
-    docker pull savannasolutions.registry.jetbrains.space/p/scv/unison-images/unison-frontend:latest
+    docker run -p 8080:80 frontend_scv